Toodixx/minecraft-discord-bot/README.md

 ## Support

-If any support is needed please reach out on discord!
+If any support is needed please reach out on discord

 Server: https://discord.gg/hqAX4Rfs7s